History of Canadian sports: Baseball and cricket

 Cricket never caught on, despite efforts by an imperial-minded elite to promote the game as a way of identifying with the British Empire.
 Linked to upper class Canadian elites, the game never became popular with the general public.
-It had to compete with baseball, and was handicapped by the short summer season.
+Despite once being named as a national sport by the first Prime Minister, John A. Macdonald, the sport declined due to the 19th-century rise of baseball, and being handicapped by the short summer season.
 During the First World War, Canadian units stationed in Britain played baseball, not cricket.

+In modern times, immigration from cricket-playing countries has seen a minor resurgence of the sport in Canada.

 Ultimate and disc sports (Frisbee)

-In Canada, organized disc sports began in the early 1970s, with promotional efforts from Irwin Toy (Frisbee distributor for Canada), the Canadian Open Frisbee Championships, Toronto (1972–1985), the Vancouver Open Frisbee Championships (1974-1976).
+In Canada, organized disc sports began in the early 1970s, with promotional efforts from Irwin Toy (Frisbee distributor for Canada), the Canadian Open Frisbee Championships, Toronto (1972–1985), the Vancouver Open Frisbee Championships (1974–1976).
 Freestyle, double disc court, disc guts, ultimate and disc golf, became disc sports first events.
 The first Canadian Ultimate Championships (CUC) were held, for the open division, in Ottawa 1987, produced by Marcus Brady and Brian Guthrie.
 OCUA subsequently hosted the 1993, 1999, 2002 and 2011 Canadian Ultimate Championships.